top of page

 “Fine, we fight.”

 “Nemain will not be ok with that, even less so if we kill each other.”
-He invoked his wife’s name like it would save him.
+He invoked his wife’s name like it

 “What makes you think you can kill me?”
-She raised a brow at him and his face scrunched in irritation.
+She raised a brow at him, and his face scrunched in irritation.

-“She’d be less pleased with us avoiding a fight and you know it.”
+“She’d be less pleased with us avoiding a fight, and you know it.”
 She twirled her sword, ready to get on

 with it.
 A careless smile came over him, his attraction to danger making him pull his own sword.